Inbibo/shift_docs/docs/getting_started/basics/ui_overview.md

 The inspector is used to display and modify the properties of the selected nodes in the workflow.
 It is divided into four sections (from top to bottom):

 - The node's unique name.
-- The parameters group: It contains the operator's name, which can be modify to change the name of the node.
+- The parameters group: It contains the operator's name, which can be modified to change the name of the node.
 - The node's inputs: List of node inputs and its corresponding values.
 Input values can be modified here as long as they are not connected to another plug; if this is the case, the corresponding widget will be disabled and greyed out.
 - The node's outputs: List of node outputs and its corresponding values.